Chapel (music): Origin: religious service

-In European Christian tradition church buildings had a body of clergymen responsible for the religious services, including the singing in these services.
+In European Christian tradition, church buildings had a body of clergymen responsible for the religious services, including the singing in these services.
 The group of performers could include instrumentalists.
 For the larger church buildings, like cathedrals, an apse chapel was used for rehearsing.
-That was also the place where choirbooks, instruments and robes were kept.
+That was also the place where choirbooks, instruments, and robes were kept.
 The name chapel transferred to the musical ensemble, and their director was known as chapel master.

 The musicians of the Sistine Chapel and the Capella Julia were among the most famous of such groups of performers in the 16th century.
 Other examples of such chapels with a history going back to the Middle Ages include the Music Chapel of the Cathedral of Pamplona.

 The genesis, development and organisation of such a musical chapel is documented for the Basilica of Tongeren, at the time one of the towns in the Prince-Bishopric of Liège: in the 15th century twenty canons are responsible for musical accompaniment of the religious services.
-By the end of the 16th century the chapter expands the chapel to a group of over twenty musicians, mostly singers, but by the end of the 17th century also four to six instrumentalists.
-By that time the canon-cantor (precentor) supervises three groups of musicians: the first is a fixed set of six vicars (here understood as spiritual musicians).
-These vicars have, by papal bull from 1444, six altars exclusively reserved for them, where they have to consecrate mass at least once a week.
+By the end of the 16th century, the chapter expanded the chapel to a group of over twenty musicians, mostly singers, but by the end of the 17th century, also four to six instrumentalists.
+By that time, the canon-cantor (precentor) supervises three groups of musicians: the first is a fixed set of six vicars (here understood as spiritual musicians).
+These vicars have, by papal bull from 1444, six altars exclusively reserved for them, where they have to celebrate mass at least once a week.
 The succentor (singing-master) is the most important among them, needing to consecrate two more masses per week, and instructs the choristers.
-In order of importance the succentor is followed by the organist and the bass, then the ordinary vicars.
-Somewhere in the 17th century these last three vicars became expected to play an instrument too, usually a violin or a cello.
-In the 16th and 17th century vicars were replaced after a few months or years, but after shorter intervals than they were in the 18th century.
+In order of importance, the succentor is followed by the organist and the bass, then the ordinary vicars.
+Somewhere in the 17th century, these last three vicars became expected to play an instrument too, usually a violin or a cello.
+In the 16th and 17th centuries, vicars were replaced after a few months or years, but after shorter intervals than they were in the 18th century.
 As exams to appoint a new vicar were open to candidates of a larger area, it follows that musicians often travelled from one region to another for their next employment.